10 Beautiful Font Combinations For All Your Design Needs

 5 – Montserrat & Courier New

-Montserrat is a Google font, meaning it was created very recently, specifically for use online.
+Montserrat is a Google font created recently, specifically for online use.

-Since its creation, it has become incredibly popular and widespread.
+Since its creation, it has become trendy and widespread.

 You will see it all across the internet, on stylish websites, blogs, and Instagram posts.